Interstitial Cystitis

 • The cause is unknown and it is a diagnosis of exclusion.

-• spontaneous remission that occurs in about 50% of patients.
+• spontaneous remission occurs in about 50% of patients.

 Treatment: